Safeguarding – Keeping your children safe in school

 All new teachers and volunteers are given an induction which includes the safeguarding protocols and procedures of the school.

-The surrounding road continue to be a hazardous place for children because the parking is so congested at drop off and collection times.
+The surrounding roads continue to be a hazardous place for children because the parking is so congested at drop off and collection times.
 We all have a responsibility to keep the children safe.
 Please park responsibly!

 Please take the time to use the ‘stop and drop’ facility if you drive your child to school.
 You then have the assurance that your child has arrived on school premises safely.